groegerj/android_kernel_strawberry_i9300/strawberry/README.md

 are (quite) different versions of the same directory containing some 100 files.
 Nevertheless, that number 2190 should give you some idea.

-Now, of the things which are different, there are different sort os being different. smdk contains drivers and stuff not only for the i9300 but for many different Samsung devices.
+Now, of the things which are different, there are different sorts of being different. smdk contains drivers and stuff not only for the i9300 but for many different Samsung devices.
 Then drivers, but also core code, is a mixture of versions.
 There is stuff very close to mainline-3.0.101, other stuff 3.1-ish but also code backported, patched